Air Canada Flight 646

-Air Canada Flight 646 was a flight from Toronto's Lester B. Pearson International Airport to Fredericton, New Brunswick, operated by Air Canada.
+Air Canada Flight 646 was a scheduled domestic flight from Toronto's Lester B. Pearson International Airport to Fredericton, New Brunswick, operated by Air Canada.
 On December 16, 1997, at 23:48 local time, the Canadair CRJ100ER (CL-65) jet crashed after a failed go-around attempt in Fredericton.
 All passengers and crew survived, despite a 1-hour, 30-minute emergency response time and inadequate emergency training of the flight crew.
 The aircraft was damaged beyond repair and written off, making the accident the second hull loss of a CRJ100.